Jeongjo of Joseon: Early life

-In 1775, one year before King Yeongjo's death, King Jeongjo was appointed regent for him.
+In 1775, one year before King Yeongjo's death, King Jeongjo was appointed regent.
 However, King Yeongjo did not give him any military power.

 Reign

-Before Yeongjo died, he had his coronation in Gyeonghuigung on 10 March 1776.
+Before Yeongjo died, Jeongjo had his coronation in Gyeonghuigung on 10 March 1776.
 After his coronation, Jeongjo chose his spouse.
-The first thing that Jeongjo said to his officials was that he is the son of Jangjo who was executed by the former king.
+The first thing that Jeongjo said to his officials was that he was the son of Jangjo (temple name of Crown Prince Sado) who was executed by the former king.

 Jeongjo tried to empathize with his people.
 During his second year of reign, a great drought came.
 During the drought, Jeongjo was nervous just like the people and did a rainmaking ritual for his people.
+He also was deeply concerned about the continuing outbreaks of measles epidemics, and among other things supplied free public medicines in an attempt curb the death rates.

-Just like his grandfather, Jeongjo used Tangpyeong method.
-He included that this method was great.
-By this, he tried to get rid of all the parties which caused his father's death.
+Concerned about political factions, Jeongjo continued his grandfather's policy of Tangpyeong (political harmony policy) in an attempt to balance political factions.
+By this, he tried to get rid of the parties which caused his father's death.

 From the first day of the reign, Jeongjo spent much of his reign trying to clear his father's name.
+One of the first things Jeongjo said following his ascension to the throne of Joseon was declaring that he was the son of Crown Prince Sado.
 He also moved the court to the city of Suwon to be closer to his father's grave.
 He built Hwaseong Fortress to guard the tomb.
 It is now a UNESCO World Heritage Site.

 Jeongjo was always threatened by some of his officials who were against his reign.
-By help of Hong Guk-yeong and some others, he was able to overcome.
+He was able to overcome these challenges with the help of Hong Guk-yeong and others.

-During his accession, he also issued a royal decree that his mother, Lady Hyegyeong, be a Dowager Queen since his father, her husband, was supposed to be the King before him.
-Thus, she became the Queen Dowager, the widow of Crown Prince Sado.
+During his accession, he also issued a royal decree that his mother, Lady Hyegyŏng, be a Dowager Queen since his father, her husband, was supposed to be the King before him.
+Thus, she became the Queen Dowager, the widow of Jangjo.
 From then on, King Jeongjo experienced many turbulent periods, but overcame them with the aid of Hong Guk-yeong, Kim Chong-su.